10 Best Protein Shakes for Weight Loss of 2026

-Ideally, we get more protein by eating protein-rich foods.
-But that's not possible for all of us, which is where trying protein shakes can help.
-Tracy Colin, RDN, from My Food, My Choice Nutrition in New Brunswick, New Jersey, said that protein shakes are convenient, but they're “tools — not magic bullets.“ They're most effective when used with balanced meals, physical activity, and a sustainable plan.
-"When used wisely, they can absolutely support weight loss while helping people feel satisfied and energized," said Colin.
+Ideally, we increase our protein intake through protein-rich foods.
+But that’s not possible for all of us, which is where trying protein shakes can help.
+Tracy Colin, RDN, from My Food, My Choice Nutrition in New Brunswick, New Jersey, says that protein shakes are convenient, but they’re “tools — not magic bullets” and most effective when used with balanced meals, physical activity, and a sustainable plan.
+“When used wisely, they can absolutely support weight loss while helping people feel satisfied and energized,” Colin says.

-Choosing the right protein shake can feel daunting, since there are so many option — and they have various protein amounts, protein types, and additional ingredients.
-To help you choose, we talked with experts on what to look for in a protein shake or powder, and we rounded up the best protein shakes for weight loss.
-Below, you'll find our favorite choices that we tested to help you on your weight loss journey.
+To help you find your new favorite protein shake, we tested more than 110 protein shakes and powders, evaluating the taste, ingredients, texture, protein content, and other attributes.
+We also consulted experts on what to look for in a protein shake or powder, and we rounded up the best protein shakes for weight loss.
+Below, find our favorite choices that we tested to help you on your weight loss journey.

 Our Top Picks for Protein Shakes for Weight Loss